 How to propagate lovage

 You can propagate new plants from your lovage by saving seed to sow in spring (best done after a period of stratification, so pop the seeds in the freezer for a couple of weeks before sowing), or dividing the rootball in autumn or early spring.
+Divide from plants that are several years old only, and have formed good-sized clumps.
+Ensure each division has plenty of roots and shoot buds.

 Growing lovage: problem solving